foureyes/csci-ua.0002-fall2015-010/classes/17/mutability.markdown

 The actual list object, [1, 2, 3], now has two names that refer to it.
 Referencing the same object with more than one name is called __aliasing__.

-In the following code, a and b refer to the same object.  __What will the values of a and b be if we append a value to b? &rarr;__
+In the code below, a and b refer to the same list.  __What will the values of a and b be if we append 4 to b? &rarr;__

 {% highlight python %}
 a = [1, 2, 3]